ryan-mcclue/unsw/comp9517/week7.md

 by increasing stride of convolution (i.e. pixel steps for sliding window), resulting output is smaller can use padding to allow for any stride length

-pooling just resizes activation map, e.g. average of local areas
+pooling just resizes activation map, e.g. average of local areas, max of area etc.

 ConvNet is sequence of convolution layers interspersed with activation functions
+TODO: So, a CNN has convolutional layers?

 difference between fully-connected layer and ...?